-These characteristics are also those observed and highlighted on velocity models produced by companion studies along other PAMELA Moz3-5 profiles that either cross the MZ3 profile at the LM (Watremez et al.) or image the southeastern MCP and the NNV (Moulin et al., 2020; Schnürle et al., 2018; Leprêtre et al., 2021).
-Leprêtre et al. (2021) and Moulin et al. (2020)

-- 425 have made an extensive comparison of the crustal structure of the MCP/NNV with published velocity structures of thickened oceanic crust or continental crust from different tectonic settings.
-They conclude on the continental nature of the MCP/NNV crust while the observed high velocities are explained by a its strong magmatic content.
-By comparing 1-D velocity-depth (vz) profiles extracted every 10 km along MZ3 with vz profiles from MZ7 over both the MCP and NNV (Figure 15a-b) we can observe the coherence in crustal structure between the MCP, the NNV and the LM despite the latter progressive oceanward 430 thinning compared to normal continental crust (e.g. Christensen and Mooney, 1995).
-From the presence of a similar acoustic - basement and similar crustal velocity profiles (vz) we argue that the MCP/NNV continental crust further extends to the east under the LM at least up to location of the basement high (Figure 14).
-This interpretation contradicts previous studies that either consider this entire or parts of this region as floored by oceanic crust (e.g. Mueller and Jokat, 2019). - On the northeastern side of the basement high, the crystalline crust of the LM is only 10 km thick on MZ3 velocity model (Figure 12).
-It is made of 3 layers with velocities between 6.5 km/s to 7.0 km/s top to bottom that show little internal reflectivity.
-435 While the two deepest layers present a low gradient (0.025 km/s/km) similar to the adjacent continental crystalline basement (Figure 15b), the upper layer has an intermediate velocity gradient (0.1 km/s/km) between those of the acoustic basement above and the deep crystalline basement below (Figure 15c).
-This anomalous trend is also observed on the 'transitional crust' identified on MZ4 and MZ5 (Watremez et al.) and east of the basement high on MZ1 velocity model (Moulin et al., 2020) as - 440 shown by the comparison of vz profiles from these profiles (Figure 15c).
-Taken all together they reveal a 60-80 km wide, N-S trending corridor of anomalous crust isolated between the thinned MCP and NNV continental crust to the west and the MB oceanic crust to the east (see corridor of anomalous crust on figure 14).
+These characteristics are also those observed and highlighted in velocity models produced by companion studies along other PAMELA Moz3-5 profiles that either cross the MZ3 profile at the LM (Watremez et al., 2021) or image the southeastern MCP and the NNV (Moulin et al., 2020; Schnürle et al., 2018; Leprêtre et al., 2021).
+Leprêtre et al. (2021) and Moulin et al. (2020) have made an extensive comparison of the crustal structure of the MCP and NNV with published velocity structures of thickened oceanic crust or continental crust from different tectonic settings.
+They conclude on the continental nature of the MCP and NNV crust, while the observed high velocities are explained by a its strong magmatic content.
+By comparing 1D velocity-depth (vz) profiles extracted every 10 km along MZ3 with vz profiles from MZ7 over both the MCP and NNV (Fig. 16a-b), we can observe the coherence in crustal structure between the MCP, the NNV and the LM despite the latter's progressive oceanward thinning compared to the normal continental crust (e.g., Christensen and Mooney, 1995).
+From the presence of a similar acoustic basement and similar crustal ve-